MiFID II Record Keeping

 A crucial part of the MiFID II record keeping requirements is that the records cannot be manipulated or altered.
 Since the data relating to trade and communications is so sensitive, it must be stored in WORM (write once, read many) format, which is considered to be fully tamper-proof.

-- Trades, whether scheduled or completed
+- Both scheduled and completed trades.

 eflow will simplify all these forms of record keeping, allowing your firm to rest assured that they are compliant with MiFID II’s record keeping legislation.

 eflow ensures that all data storage fully conforms to the standards of WORM (Write Once Read Many).
 This means that sensitive information will be kept fully secure for your staff members and clients.

 Search and retrieval is flexible and instant, and it’s easy to extract information, so you can keep to the strict regulatory time frames set out in MiFID II.
 All data is written to disk, and storage is digital and completely immutable.